+We arrived in Hong Kong early in the morning, en route to Taipei.
 Our landing was rough.
 Stomach-vanishing rough.
 During the worst of it, I looked over and saw a stone-faced woman next to me with a pendant necklace hovering straight out from her body instead of resting on her neck.
 I suppose flight is for the birds, and that most of us humans take it far too much for granted, rather than as the miraculous (if deeply ecologically problematic) thing it really is.
 [See for yourself] One of my favorite comedians, Louis CK, has a great bit about this, and about how privileged and spoiled most of us have become about the wonders of modern technology:

 After touching down in Taipei, we took a bus and high speed bullet train to Zhushan, a farming town of about 30,000 in Nantou, central Taiwan.
 We’re staying at my partner F.’s family’s home, the center of what used to be a large farm.
-The grandfather and patriarch of the family is 8th-generation Taiwanese, but recent times have seen the decline of the farm that parallels the stories of much of the area, with sons and daughters alike alighting for potentially more exciting and presumably less laborious work in business.
+The grandfather and patriarch of the family is 8th-generation Taiwanese, but recent times have seen the decline of the farm that parallels the stories of much of the area, with sons and daughters alighting for potentially more exciting and presumably less laborious work in business.
 In F’s family, it’s mostly the shoe business.
-The family’s land has been sold off over time, and what remains is a courtyard with seven or eight homes arranged in a horseshoe around it.
+The family’s land has been sold off over time, and what remains is a courtyard with several homes arranged in a horseshoe around it.

 It’s worth mentioning that since taking a perfuming workshop in San Francisco several weeks ago, my sense of smell has been in hyperdrive.
 On the plane, I smelled every foot, every lotion, and every other less-appetizing thing there was to smell.
 In the Zhushan countryside, the smells are better.
 From my bed, I smelled well-seasoned Taiwanese sausages (rice wine, garlic, Chinese cinnamon powder, and soy sauce paste) curing in the next room, along with glutinous rice and daikon cakes that are fried then fed to the gods at New Year’s, but then eaten by mortals once the gods have had their fill.
 It was explained to me that the gods eat only the cake’s essence, which works out well for everyone, I suppose.